HannahAdegoye/HannahAdegoye/README.md

-- ### 👋 Hi, I'm @HannahAdegoye
+### 👋 Hi, I'm @HannahAdegoye

-- 👀 I'm interested in data analysis, machine learning, and data visualization.
-I'm particularly passionate about using data to solve real-world problems and drive innovation.
+- 👀 I'm passionate about **DevOps, cloud computing, and automating software delivery pipelines**.
+I love designing scalable, secure, and reliable systems using **AWS, Terraform, Ansible, Docker, and Kubernetes**.

-- 🌱 I'm currently learning advanced machine learning techniques, such as deep learning and reinforcement learning.
-I'm also exploring different data visualization libraries to improve my ability to communicate insights effectively.
+- 🌱 I'm currently exploring **advanced CI/CD techniques, DevSecOps practices, and serverless architectures**.
+I’m also expanding my skills in **infrastructure automation, monitoring, and cloud-native optimisations**.

-- 💞️ I'm looking to collaborate on interesting data science projects, particularly those related to healthcare, finance, or environmental sciences.
-I'm always eager to learn from others and contribute my skills to meaningful projects.
+- 💞️ I'm looking to collaborate on **cloud, DevOps, and infrastructure projects**, particularly those that improve reliability, security, and performance.
+I enjoy contributing to open-source tools and building solutions that solve real-world problems.

 - 📫 How to reach me:
   - Email: hannahadegoye@outlook.com